 Why writing for children?
 I think you just know if you want to write for children.
 It’s something intrinsic.
 I wanted to dive back into that imaginary world that I would escape to as a child.
 I wanted to let my imagination take over again and lead me on a magical journey.

 Because children’s books are just that – they’re magical.
 I loved reading aloud to my class when I was a teacher; looking at the children mesmerised by the words, and loving the, ‘Oh, please just one more chapter’ chorus at the end of a reading session.

 I knew once I started to write that my heart lay with children’s fiction.
 Seeing a child engrossed in a book is so wonderful and to think that a child could pick up a book that I have written and become lost between its pages is an amazing feeling.

+Where and when do you write?
 I write at home, in my office.
 I’ve decorated the room so that it feels relaxing and peaceful, a room that I enjoy being in.
 I can only concentrate fully on my writing when the house is empty and silent, so my writing time happens when my boys are at school.

 Now that I write full time, I don’t set my alarm for 4.30am!
 But my writing is at its best in the mornings, so I aim to be at my desk by 10am, after dropping my boys off at school and doing a quick tidy up of the house.
 I can usually ‘write’ for 3-4 hours – I say ‘write’ because I don’t necessarily mean I’m typing away continuously for 3-4 hours.
 There’s a lot of staring out of the window, allowing ideas to brew and scribbling notes in a notebook.
 It’s all part of the process of ‘writing’.